-Glutes are really big and strong and they take damage quite well.
+Glutes are really big and strong.
+Taking damage quite well.

-Therefore, it is possible to train glutes with relatively high volume.
+Therefore, the higher the ability to withstand resistance, it is possible to with higher volume.

-What’s more, this does not include leg training.
-Squats and all other exercises does involve glutes but do not count as direct work.
+However, this does not include leg training.
+Squats and all other exercises do involve glutes but do not count as direct work.

-In conclusion, on average, most folks are capable to sustain 16 sets/week of isolation glutes work.
+In conclusion, it seems that most people can sustain up to 16 sets/week of isolation glutes work.

 How often can glutes be exercised for the optimal glutes volume?

-Most people can train their glutes more than once a week, because glutes do recover pretty well and fast.
+Most people can train their glutes more than once a week since glutes do recover pretty well and fast compared to other muscles.

 Thus, it takes a lot of effort to train them.
 If you want to train glutes more than 2-3 times/week, you have to ask yourself if you want to limit your training intensity and frequency just to train them more often.

 In summary, for most individuals, 2-3 glute workouts/week work well.
-How often you should go depends on your goal.
-Do you want to maximize your glutes, or maybe only maintain them?
+How often you should train them absolutely depends on your goals.

 Adjust frequency and intensity according to your goals.